303-735-4357 or oithelp@colorado.edu

 Resources in the United States:

-The Canvas Student Guide also provides step-by-step how-to’s on various Canvas features your instructors may use in their courses.
+The Canvas Student Guide also provides how-to's on various Canvas features your instructors may use in their courses.

 Your instructors will let you know which communication tools will be used in their classes, including their expectations for how you will be using each tool.